Calico

 Calico (/ˈkælɪkoʊ/; in British usage since 1505) is a heavy plain-woven textile made from unbleached, and often not fully processed, cotton.
 It may also contain unseparated husk parts.
-The fabric is far coarser than muslin, but less coarse and thick than canvas or denim.
-However, it is still very cheap owing to its unfinished and undyed appearance.
+The fabric is coarser than muslin, but less coarse and thick than canvas or denim.
+It is still very cheap owing to its unfinished and undyed appearance.

 The fabric was originally from the city of Calicut in southwestern India.
 It was made by the traditional weavers called cāliyans.
 The raw fabric was dyed and printed in bright hues, and calico prints became popular in Europe.

 History

 Origins

 Calico originated in Calicut, from which the name of the textile came, in South India, now Kerala, during the 11th century, where the cloth was known as "chaliyan".
 It was mentioned in Indian literature by the 12th century when the polymath and writer Hemachandra described calico fabric prints with a lotus design.
 Calico was woven using Gujarati cotton from Surat for both the warp and weft.
 By the 15th century, calico from Gujarat made its appearance in Cairo, then capital of the Egypt Eyalet under the Ottoman Empire.
 Trade with Europe followed from the 17th century onwards.